-Chair: Ms T Topi

-Members: Ms T Stockwell

-Mr J Sutherland

-vacancies) if the number of members is even, and a majority (including vacancies) if the number of members is odd.

-Frequency of meetings: One a year or when required

-Administration: he Bluff Service Centre will provide required administration support.
+Chair: Ms T Topi Members: Ms T Stockwell Mr J Sutherland Quorum: A quorum shall be half of the members (including vacancies) if the number of members is even, and a majority (including vacancies) if the number of members is odd.
+Frequency of meetings: One a year or when required Administration: he Bluff Service Centre will provide required administration support.
 Purpose: To facilitate and encourage the opportunities by which members of the Bluff community can undertake tertiary or university education.
 Scope of Activities: Responsible for considering applications, determining and approving allocation of the Bursary.

-Responsible for considering applications, determining and approving allocation of the Bursary in line with Bluff

-Community Board Bursary Framework.

-Delegations: The Committee to consider applications for Bluff

-Community Board Bursary funding and allocation of the
+Responsible for considering applications, determining and approving allocation of the Bursary in line with Bluff Community Board Bursary Framework.
+Delegations: The Committee to consider applications for Bluff Community Board Bursary funding and allocation of the Bursary.

-Bursary.

-Confirmation of the award of the Bursary will be made when the committee has received verification of the
+Confirmation of the award of the Bursary will be made when the committee has received verification of the Bursar's enrolment.

-Bursar's enrolment.